PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 This has the effect of making the one bringing up the topic feel like a fool.
 This in turn makes it harder to bring up the topic again, as others will fear being ridiculed for bringing it up.

+### Fear of being called racist / cultist / part of a conspiracy

+In recent months, various conspiracy theories have risen.
+Some individuals have stated that [all AI safety people are racist](https://medium.com/%2540emilymenonbender/talking-about-a-schism-is-ahistorical-3c454a77220f) and that [AI safety is a cult](https://www.cnbc.com/2023/06/06/ai-doomers-are-a-cult-heres-the-real-threat-says-marc-andreessen.html).
+Some have stated that AI 'doomers' are part of a [conspiracy by big tech to "hype up" AI](https://www.latimes.com/business/technology/story/2023-03-31/column-afraid-of-ai-the-startups-selling-it-want-you-to-be).
+These ridiculous accusations can make concerned people hesitant to share their concerns.

+However, before getting angry at the people making these accusations, keep in mind that they can be the result of fear and denial (see below).
+Acknowledging the dangers of AI is scary, and it can be easier to dismiss the messenger than to internalize the message.

 ### A complex topic to argue about

+People like talking about things they are knowledgeable about.
 The technical difficulty of AI safety makes it a daunting topic for most people.
-It takes time and effort to understand the arguments, and if you don't feel like you deeply understand them, it's hard to argue about them.
+It takes time and effort to understand the arguments.
-As a politician, you don't want to be caught saying something that is wrong, so you might avoid the topic altogether.
+As a politician, you don't want to be caught saying something that is wrong, so you might just avoid the topic altogether.

 ## Difficult to believe